backend-development/backend-development-textbook/source/ruby_commandline.md

 [Learn Ruby](https://github.com/backend-development/learn_ruby) test driven ruby exercises.

-This should be a good enough basis to start with rails.
+This should be a good enough basis to start with Rails.
 But do take every
-oppertunity you got to learn more about ruby itself: if you are unsure about a line of code, look it up in the ruby documentation and use the opportunity to read a bit more than strictly necessary.
+oppertunity you get to learn more about Ruby itself: if you are unsure about a line of code, look it up in the Ruby documentation and use the opportunity to read a bit more than strictly necessary.

 Get an offline version of the documentation